jd11111/jd11111.github.io/_posts/2023-06-23-SympyTensor.md

 ## Symmetries Of Tensors And Canonicalization

-Lastly we consider the canonicalization of tensors and symmetry.
+In this section we consider the canonicalization of tensors and symmetry.
-Canonicalization of a tensor expression means to bring every term in the expression into canonical form, meaning that the index labels are in alphabetic order.
+Canonicalization of a tensor expression means to bring every individual term in the expression into canonical form, meaning that the index labels are in alphabetic order.

 Canonicalization can simplify an expression greatly, because symmetries of the individual terms can be exploited.
 For details on Canonicalization see [here](https://arxiv.org/pdf/1702.08114.pdf).
 I wil show two examples of this.